Advertising on Amazon: Costs, Fees and Strategy

 How to Advertise on Amazon

 Creating a store on Amazon is just the start.
 Once a store is set up, merchants can create different types of ads on Amazon.
-These ads are served as a part of the Amazon Display Advertising network and function a lot like Google’s display network in fee structure and ad formats.
+These ads serve as a part of the Amazon Display Advertising network and function a lot like Google’s display network in fee structure and ad formats.

-Amazon DSP (Demand Side Platform) examples include:
+Amazon DSP (Demand Side Platform) examples of types of ads:

 Amazon Sponsored Products – This is the most common Amazon ad type and appears as a standard product listing on the search results page.
 These are pay-per-click and are targeted based on keywords chosen by the advertising brand (that’s you!).